b3nny01/b3nny01/README.md

 # Hi I'm b3nny01 👋

-Hi, I'm a first year Computer Engineering MSc student at the University of Bologna 🎓.`</br>` I have been strongly passionate about informatics since high school, nowadays I'm focusing my studies on software engineering, web development and AI 👨‍💻.`</br>`
+Hi, I'm a first year Computer Engineering MSc student at the University of Bologna 🎓.<br/>
+I have been strongly passionate about informatics since high school, nowadays I'm focusing my studies on software engineering, web development and AI 👨‍💻.<br/>
 In the future I would like to learn more about android and game development 👾.

+## I work with 💻
 <table>
 <tr></tr>
 <tr><td colspan="2"><h3>Languages</h3></td> <td colspan="2"><h3>Frameworks</h3></td></tr>